Guilherme-Vasconcelos/Snail-OS/README.md

 # Snail
-Snail is a tiny operating system made from scratch for leaning purposes.
+Snail is a (work in progress) tiny operating system made from scratch for leaning purposes.

 ### Setup
 1. Pre-requisites: your system should be able to build a modern version of GNU GCC